Looking for the best drum gifts?

 Note: If you buy the SamplePad 4, you may want to get an SD card to go with it, to allow your drummer to load their own sounds onto the SamplePad.

 A good adjustable drum throne (seat) is essential to avoid back pain and leg problems while playing.
 The Roc-N-Soc Nitro Throne is one of the best thrones available, with some great features at a great price.
 Importantly, this drum throne is one of the easiest to adjust, with a quick-pull leaver.
 The seat is extremely comfortable, and the gas shock absorber gives a little bounce which makes long-term playing much easier.
-A cheap drum stool can cause leg, back, or buttock pain.
+Roc-N-Soc is a great brand that builds very solid gear.
+A cheap drum stool can cause leg, back, or buttock pain, and can be difficult to adjust for good posture.
 It’s important to have a high quality throne, especially when sitting behind the drum kit for long stretches.
 Your drummer will the thrilled to receive this as a gift!

 – $200+ drum gifts –